Restaurant website design

 What’s included

 The work is designed around appetite, speed, local discovery, and trust.
-That means the site has to feel like the restaurant, but it also has to help a visitor get to menu, locations, and ordering without friction.
+That means the site has to feel like the restaurant, but it also has to help a visitor get to menu, locations, ordering, and reservations without friction.

-Technical SEO foundations including canonicals, metadata, and schema
+Technical SEO foundations including canonicals, metadata, sitemap, and schema

-Page speed and launch QA before the site goes live
+Performance and responsive QA before the site goes live

 Proof